ITranslateExpressRequest

 the case of a byte range this is of course the total number of bytes.

-If the Range header field is not given undefined
+If the Range header field is not given undefined is returned.

 If the Range header field is given, return value is a result of range-parser.